swainmishra15/Data-Analysis-Sales-Dashboard/README.md

-# Data-Analysis-Sales-Dashboard
+Overview

-Developed a Sales Trend Analysis Dashboard using Power BI, Excel, and MySQL to transform raw sales data into actionable business insights with interactive charts, trend analysis.
+This project is an interactive Sales Trend Visualization Dashboard developed using Power BI, Excel, and MySQL.
+The dashboard transforms raw sales data into meaningful business insights, helping stakeholders monitor performance, identify trends, and make data-driven decisions.